opauth/opauth/README.md

     ```json
     {
-        "minimum-stability": "alpha",
+        "minimum-stability": "dev",
         "require": {
             "opauth/opauth": "~1.0",
             "opauth/facebook": "~1.0"
         }
     }
     ```
-    Note: While Opauth 1.0.x still is in alpha, your root `composer.json` will need to set its minimum-stability to `alpha`.
+    Note: While Opauth 1.0.x still is in development, your root `composer.json` will need to set its minimum-stability to `dev`.

     Install them